 At the beginning of 2020 I worked with Amplified, a design agency in Portland, to actualize the ideas brought to us by GM's Innovation Design group.

-They came to us with the problem of how to conceptualize the future of interior interactions of of level 3+ autonomous vehicles, and we delivered with research and interactive prototype dashboard designs
+They came to us with the problem of how to conceptualize the future of interior interactions of level 3+ autonomous vehicles, and we delivered with research and interactive prototype dashboard designs.

 Another prototype media player that I stitched together with TouchDesigner, with output to an HDMI TFT display.